• Skip to primary navigation

 There are hundreds of private campgrounds in Manitoba, including those that cater to RVs, tents, and everything in between.
 You’ll find many private campgrounds near cities, towns, and provincial parks or beaches, and most can be found by simply googling campsites in the region you’d like to visit.

 Private campgrounds often provide excellent amenities and can sometimes be cheaper than staying in provincial parks.
-Many private campgrounds have a choice of full service, electric, and/or electric and water sites to choose from, and many have amenities that include laundry services, volleyball courts, hiking and biking trails, picnic shelters, firewood (either free or for sale), and more.
+Many private campgrounds have a choice of full service, electric, and/or electric and water sites to choose from.
+Many have amenities that include laundry services, volleyball courts, hiking and biking trails, picnic shelters, firewood (either free or for sale), and more.
 Some even have pools, making them ideal for family camping trips.

 Some of our favourite private campgrounds in Manitoba include the Rubber Ducky Resort and Campground near Winnipeg, Steep Rock Beach Park on Lake Manitoba, Wild Oaks Campground in Richer, Asessippi Beach and Campground, and Miller’s Camping Resort near Portage la Prairie.